 To be a pro-Trampolinist is a lot harder though!

-Out of all the disciplines, Trampoline is the least similar to anything else and as a result, many clubs will have a recreational Trampoline program separate to gymnastics.
+Out of all the disciplines, Trampoline is the least similar to anything else and as a result, many clubs will have a recreational Trampoline program separate from gymnastics.
 Once you start out on a competitive team the hours will increase just like in other disciplines.
 A top-level trampolinist will train 5 to 6 times a week and even at youth level 20 – 25 hours of training per week is normal.

 Competitions are performed either as an individual or synchronized with a partner.

 Pros: The allure of Olympic glory is attractive.
-Trampoline is great for spatial awareness and there is less demand on conditioning and flexibility compared to Artistic gymnastics.
+Trampoline is great for spatial awareness and there is less demand for conditioning and flexibility compared to Artistic gymnastics.
 Be under no illusion though, this is still a tough discipline.